AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-52714-date-filter-does-not-work-in-admin-grid-when-set-as-y-m-d.md

    under the tag
     `<dataType>date</dataType>`

-1. Flush the cache `bin/magento c:f`
+1. Flush the cache `bin/magento c:f`.
 1. Log in to Admin and create a new customer from **[!UICONTROL Customers]** > **[!UICONTROL All Customers]**.

     * from: current date minus 1 day